Core subject: The Politics of Environment and Climate

 This masters’ core course will introduce, inform, and equip students for understanding and analysing the politics of the environment and climate change for the 21st century.
 The course begins by introducing the history, philosophy, and ideology of green, environmental, and ecological thinking over the past 60 years.
 The course will then provide the analytical, scientific, and political foundations for understanding the environment and climate change through training in theory and method, environmental science, and planetary politics.
 The course will then examine the scales of environmental and climate politics through the exploration of global, EU, state-based, and local climate governance, using both traditional and critical theories of environmental politics and governance, as well as case-studies.
 The course ends by reflecting on the ways of bringing about change in environmental and climate politics, as developed throughout the course.

 - EU climate governance and politics

 - Bringing about change in environmental and climate politics

 Core subject in the core-subject track in The Politics of Environment, Climate and Sustainability.
 Only accessible to students who are admitted to the core-subject track.

 NB!
 All exams (both ordinary and re-exams) will take place at the end of the autumn semester only, as the course is not offered in the spring

 Students will be able to:

-- Give an account of Green Politics as a way understanding for the causes of environmental and climate change as well as efforts to address these issues.
+- Give an account of both traditional and critical explanations for the causes of environmental and climate change as well as efforts to address these issues.

-- Identify the various social and ecological factors that shape environmental and climate politics.
+- Identify the various factors that shape environmental and climate politics.

 - Describe environmental and climate policy efforts at different levels.